regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 🔒 This room is visible to Members and Active Members.

-🗑 _Proposed: Messages shared in this room will be deleted after 14 days._
+🗑 _Textual messages and attachments are deleted after 14 days._